-In the fast-paced automotive industry, competition is hot and manufacturers work intensively to create more efficient, reliable vehicles.
-When the race is head to head, there is no room for failures.
-Finding ways to avoid failures and produce a more reliable vehicle, provides a competitive edge.
+In the fast-paced automotive industry, competition is hot, and manufacturers work intensively to create more efficient, reliable vehicles.
+When the race is head-to-head, there is no room for failure.
+Finding ways to avoid failures and produce a more reliable vehicle provides a competitive edge.

-New technologies such as FIPG (formed in-place gaskets) which contribute to a more efficient, reliable system, can provide that needed edge.
-As a replacement of traditional gaskets such as cork and rubber, FIPG sealant is stronger and more reliable.
+New technologies such as FIPG (formed-in-place gaskets), which contribute to a more efficient, reliable system, can provide that needed edge.
+As a replacement for traditional gaskets such as cork and rubber, FIPG sealant is stronger and more reliable.
 An adhesive applied directly on the factory floor, FIPG increases efficiency and cuts down on waste.
-The adhesive also makes a stronger seal than traditional gaskets and can tolerate more wear so failure rates decline significantly.
-However, with this new technology, comes new specifications and assembly processes.
+The adhesive also makes a stronger seal than traditional gaskets and can tolerate more wear, so failure rates decline significantly.
+However, with this new technology comes new specifications and assembly processes.

 The Surface Analyst quantified the abilities of various parts washers and specific variables in each one.
 The manufacturer was able to see, on an objective scale, which washer provided the cleanest and most uniform surface and which settings on the variables worked best.
 With a way to verify and monitor the parts washers, the manufacturer gained the ability to optimize their wash process and gained confidence that their seals would hold.

 The manufacturer used the instrument to build specifications to ensure consistency.
-This eliminated waste and more importantly, failures in the field.
-The engine block manufacturer developed (using the Surface Analyst) a process for their washing system that reduced scrap, reduced waste and delivered quality product to their customers.
+This eliminated waste and, more importantly, failures in the field.
+The engine block manufacturer developed (using the Surface Analyst) a process for their washing system that reduced scrap, reduced waste, and delivered a quality product to their customers.

 To learn how you can control surface for FIPG applications, download the eBook "The Manufacturer's Roadmap to Eliminating Adhesion Issues in Production."